yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2023/index.md

 Morph also {{< gh-hovercard "11173" "fixed a bug where yuzu would crash on systems with weak CPUs running very low clock speeds" >}}, due to yuzu's strict requirements on CPU clock precision.

-German77 reduced almost 2GB of memory usage, by {{< gh-hovercard "11128" "fixing a memory leak within yuzu's discord game presence" >}} presumed to be caused by `cpp-httplib`.
+german77 eliminated almost 2GB of memory usage in some circumstances by {{< gh-hovercard "11128" "fixing a memory leak within Discord presence code" >}}, presumed to be caused by `cpp-httplib`.

-German77 also {{< gh-hovercard "11142" "fixed a crash in yuzu's gamelist" >}} which happened when you loaded yuzu without keys.
+german77 also {{< gh-hovercard "11142" "fixed a crash in yuzu's gamelist" >}} which happened when you loaded yuzu without keys.

 yuzu newcomer and Citra expert [Steveice10](https://github.com/Steveice10) made {{< gh-hovercard "10974" "a few improvements to Vulkan surface creation on macOS," >}} and [comex](https://github.com/comex) made {{< gh-hovercard "10990" "few fixes and workarounds for macOS to resolve few undefined behaviour errors." >}} Thanks to you two!
 This doesn't mean full MoltenVK support yet, but the gap is now smaller.